open-telemetry/opentelemetry-specification/specification/concurrency.md

 **Span** - All methods of Span are safe to be called concurrently.

+**Event** - Events are immutable and is safe to be used concurrently.
+Lazy initialized eventss must be implemented to be safe to be called concurrently.

 **Link** - Links are immutable and is safe to be used concurrently.
 Lazy initialized links must be implemented to be safe to be called concurrently.

+## Metrics API

+**MeterProvider** - all methods are safe to be called concurrently.

+**Meter** - all methods are safe to be called concurrently.

+**Instrument** - All methods of any Instrument are safe to be called concurrently.

+**Bound** - All methods of any Bound are safe to be called concurrently.